jpn--/larch/larch/doc/getting-started.rst

     conda create -n arboretum -c conda-forge larch

-Alternatively, if you would prefer to run in a completely isolated container, you can install `Docker <https://www.docker.com/>`_ and run the following
+Alternatively, if you would prefer to run in a container, which is potentially a more stable and portable "go anywhere" solution across various machines, you can install `Docker <https://www.docker.com/>`_ and run the following
 command: